Restaurant Waitlist Management: Best Practices for 2026

 Create a branded virtual waiting room

 A virtual waiting room is a web page where guests track their spot from anywhere.
 You can customize it with your restaurant's logo, display your menu, or highlight specials.
-This turns wait time into an opportunity for guests to browse what they might order rather than just staring at their phone.
+This turns wait time into an opportunity for guests to browse what they might order, instead of just staring at their phone.

 Reduce front-door chaos with self check-in